Gauge fixing and physical symmetries: Self-consistent backgrounds

 The question is now whether a non-zero minimum of $\Gamma[\phi]$ should be interpreted as the breaking of the symmetry, as it would in the case where $\Gamma[\phi]$ corresponds to the effective action of a physical spin system.
 As we already discussed in the classical case, the answer to this question is negative because, in the case of the gauge system, symmetries should always be thought modulo gauge transformations and, in this sense, any configuration, even one with $\smash{\phi\neq 0}$, is compatible with the gauge symmetry.

 The difference with the usual case of a scalar theory associated to a physical spin system is that we have here no way to build a physical source term that would select one preferred direction for the non-zero $\phi$.
+They can thus be selected through a modification of the gauge fixing but not through the use of physical source terms unlike what happens with physical spin systems.
 These distinct directions should be seen as possible gauge choices that would further reduce the global gauge freedom.
 This happens for example in the 't Hooft gauges, see Ref.~\cite{Maas:2017wzi}.
-They can thus be selected through a modification of the gauge fixing but not through the use of physical source terms unlike what happens with physical spin systems.